ashokpunnam/UIAutomation/README.md

 # UIAutomation Framework using Selenium C#
 This solution demonstrates automated testing of web pages with Selenium and C#.NET for Vacation Direct application.
 It can also be used as a template for new Selenium test projects.
 This solution contain 2 projects - UIAutomationFramework which defines framework components and UIAutomationForVacationDirect which define pages and test cases.
 Three tests are included that run tests on the website 'http://www.vacationsdirect.com', the tests can be executed on three browsers: Firefox and chrome by passing browser type from the calling test case/feature file.
+The tests are structured according to the Page Object Pattern, Web Elements and element operations are binded together in a file and exposed as methods.
+Out of the box Selenium supports locating elements using the element id or an xpath selector etc.
+Element interactions like send data to an element, get data from an element, button clicks, wait for an element to be displayed on a page, producing driver context for executing test cases etc. are defined and produced from framework components.

 # Uses:
 - SpecFlow (BDD)